mlitwin/resume/README.md

 Junior Programmer to Senior Software Engineer

-* Technical project management, several direct reports
-* C, Windows MFC, and Mac Objective C programming on _The Geometer's Sketchpad_, a math education Dynamic Geometery visualization and interaction application.
+* C, Windows MFC, and Mac Objective C programming on _The Geometer's Sketchpad_, an educational geometery visualization and interaction application.
-* Mac and Windows programming on _Fathom&trade; Dynamic Data&trade; Software_ with an in-house cross-platform C++ framework
+* Mac and Windows programming on _Fathom Dynamic Data Software_, an educational statistics application.
+Used an in-house cross-platform C++ framework.

 ## Skills